bitagoras/PyPadPlusPlus/README.md

 * Animated color marker for active lines
 * Code auto completion for run-time defined object properties, dictionary keys, function calls
 * Calltip popup for function calls, doc string and module help
+* Evaluate any selected expression while code is running
 * Special popup to switch quickly between `True` and `False`
 * Click on popup to show full string or help text in output console
 * Output console has an undo buffer